Limit switch

+Uses

 Limit switches are used in a variety of applications and environments because of their ruggedness, ease of installation, and reliability of operation.
 They can determine the presence, passing, positioning, and end of travel of an object.
 They were first used to define the limit of travel of an object, hence the name "limit switch".

 Standardized limit switches are industrial control components manufactured with a variety of operator types, including lever, roller plunger, and whisker type.
 Limit switches may be directly mechanically operated by the motion of the operating lever.
 A reed switch may be used to indicate proximity of a magnet mounted on some moving part.
 Proximity switches operate by the disturbance of an electromagnetic field, by capacitance, or by sensing a magnetic field.

 Rarely, a final operating device such as a lamp or solenoid valve is directly controlled by the contacts of an industrial limit switch, but more typically the limit switch is wired through a control relay, a motor contactor control circuit, or as an input to a programmable logic controller.